Stefan2911/SMTaaS/README.md

 #### Cloud

-Same as for RaspberryPi but use `eth0` as device for external VM and `ens3` for TU VM's Additional steps for TU VM's:
+Same as for RaspberryPi but use `eth0` as device for external VM and `ens3` for VM's Additional steps for VM's:

 1. `sudo yum install iproute-tc`
 2. `sudo yum install -y kernel-modules-extra` (not that easy, you need to download correct rpm file for used kernel